Delivery Specs for Post Production

 If you're confused on how to properly export your audio please check out this video.

 - Remember that your volume and pan automation will be deleted and redone at the audio post stage.
-If there is audio that you wish to not be in the picture it's best to unlink this audio with the video image and trim the clip within your sequence.
+If there is audio that you wish to not be in the picture it's best to temporarily unlink that audio with the video image and trim the clip within your sequence.
 Keyframe information doesn't always transfer over correctly and can create confusion.
+Also, if noise reduction is needed or the clip gain needs to be changed it can render the video editor’s automation useless.

 - AAF/OMF Exports can't handle multichannel audio.
 If your sequence contains multichannel tracks then only the top track will be exported.
 You will first need to change your audio preferences to display all tracks as multiple mono tracks so that each track is separated prior to exporting.